ktaylora/CAM/README.md

-# A Quick Walkthrough to the CAM
+# A Quick Walkthrough of the CAM
 CAM is an interface for interpretting output from Rsoilwat, so it requires a local copy of a SQLite database file containing requisite climate data in the working directory.
 <pre>